AlSaqr-platform/axi_llc/README.md

 Use `make doc` to build the documentation.
 The output is located at `doc/morty`.

 ### Simulation
+To fetch the dependencies, we use [bender](https://github.com/pulp-platform/bender).
+You can download the compiled binary and add it to your PATH env variable.
 We currently do not include any free and open-source simulation setup.
 However, if you have access to [*Questa advanced simulator*](https://eda.sw.siemens.com/en-US/ic/questa/simulation/advanced-simulator/), a simulation can be launched using:
 ```
+sh> bender update
 sh> make scripts/compile_vsim.tcl
 sh> questa-2021.3 vsim -64
 vsim> source scripts/compile_vsim.tcl